November 2: Mary Stewart Adams

 Meeting the creatures in the cross quarter sky.
 Early November marks the cross quarter time, which is halfway point in the season.
 At Equinox we entered the time of shorter days and longer nights, when the world of story takes on an enhanced urgency, and even the stars are leaning in to hear!
 Welcome to a program of “social astronomy” with Mary Stewart Adams, Star Lore Historian and Program Director for the Headlands International Dark Sky Park in Emmet County, MI.
 Social astronomy is the art of building narrative out of the known celestial elements, and using it as creative initiative for social activity: storytelling with children and families; teaching in classrooms; even developing artificial light at night action plans in communities and neighborhoods.

-Please consider joining us for an upcoming Inner Circle Gallery Talk.
+Please join us for an Inner Circle Gallery Talk.
 The Charlevoix Circle of Arts has invited people with interesting perspectives or knowledge on a particular subject to share information about their work.
-The talks are generally on Monday mornings starting at 10 am and we gather for a cup of coffee, a snack or two and share our thoughts and journeys.
-This series is supported in part by:
+The talks are free and open to the public.

 Mokuhanga (Japanese woodblock printmaking)